If you’re in the final chapter of your career, these steps can help put you on a path to the retirement lifestyle you want.

-Sandwiched between your career’s final chapter and retirement is a transitional period known as “pre-retirement,” according to Tom Rushin, CIMA®, division consulting manager for U.S. Bancorp Investments.
+Sandwiched between your career’s final chapter and retirement is a transitional period known as “pre-retirement,” according to LeAnn Erenberger, Wealth Management Advisor for U.S. Bancorp Investments.
 Although there’s no hard and fast rule for when this phase should start, if you’re not paying attention, it could pass you by and leave you ill-prepared for what comes next.

 Retirement planning should start in your head, not in your bank account.
-“Planning for retirement is similar to planning for a vacation.
-Most people want to know where they’re going, where they’re going to be staying and what attractions there are to see along the way,” Rushin says.
+“Planning for retirement is like planning for a vacation.
+Most people want to know where they’re going, where they’re going to be staying and what attractions there are to see along the way,” Erenberger says.
 “If you sit down and get a clear understanding of what’s important to you, you’ve got a much greater chance of accomplishing that.”

-“If you focus on paring back instead of spending during pre-retirement, you can save a lot, fast,” says Rushin.
-Pre-retirement is a good time to get back to personal finance basics like budgeting.
+“If you focus on paring back instead of spending during pre-retirement, you can save a lot, fast,” says Erenberger.
+As you begin actively mapping out your retirement income plan in pre-retirement, consider also revisiting personal finance basics like budgeting and tracking expenses.

 Liquidating assets also generates extra funds.
 For example, if you live in a home that’s bigger than you need, consider downsizing before you retire.

 “Let’s say you’ve got a $700,000 house and $500,000 worth of equity.
 If you can move into a $300,000 house, there’s $200,000 right there that you can put to work in the market,” Erenberger says, , also noting that gains from a home sale may be taxable.